International Differences in the Effect of Skills on Job Mobility: A Schumpeterian Perspective

 28 Pages Posted: 17 Oct 2019 Last revised: 6 Sep 2022

 Making use of an international survey that directly assesses the cognitive skills of the adult population, I document systematic differences in the effect of skills on job mobility across the 37 countries in the sample.
-While economic growth is associated with relatively higher job mobility among skilled workers, the prevalence of information and communication technology (ICT) in the workplace is associated with relatively lower job mobility among skilled workers.
-The documented patterns are in line with Schumpeterian growth models of creative destruction in which skilled workers transition to jobs with advanced technologies more easily.
+Most notably, while economic growth is associated with relatively higher job mobility among skilled workers, the prevalence of information and communication technology (ICT) in the workplace is associated with relatively lower job mobility among skilled workers.

 Keywords: job mobility, cognitive skills, human capital, economic growth, creative destruction, international comparisons, PIAAC